🔶Save File Operators

-This is a collective term for a class of operators used to save different types of data (such as point clouds, images, EpicRaw format data) to the local file system.
-The specific inputs and outputs depend on the concrete save operator used within this category.
+This is a generic term for a class of operators used to save different types of data (such as point clouds, images, EpicRaw format data) to the local file system.
+Specific input/output depends on the specific save operator under this category.

 Usage Scenarios

-• Data Persistence: Saves intermediate processing results or final output data for subsequent analysis, debugging, archiving, or sharing with other systems.
+• Data Persistence: Save intermediate processing results or final output data for subsequent analysis, debugging, archiving, or sharing with other systems.

-• Offline Processing: Saves real-time collected data for subsequent offline development and testing.
+• Offline Processing: Save real-time collected data for subsequent offline development and testing.

-• Data Backup: Creates backups for important data.
+• Data Backup: Create backups for important data.

-Specific input items depend on the concrete "Save File" class operator being used.
-For example, the "Save Point Cloud" operator requires point cloud data as input.
+Specific input items depend on the specific "Save File" operator used, for example, the [Save Point Cloud] operator requires point cloud data as input.

-Usually, no data is output to downstream operators, or the path of the saved file is output.
+Usually no data output to downstream operators, or outputs the path of saved files.

 Parameter Description

-Includes four operators: "Save Point Cloud", "Save Image", "Save Image and Point Cloud", and "Save EpicRaw".
-The following are general file saving related parameter configurations, used to control the location, naming convention, and storage management of saved files.
+Includes [Save Point Cloud], [Save Image], [Save Image and Point Cloud], [Save EpicRaw] operators.
+The following are common file saving related parameter configurations used to control file saving location, naming method, and storage management.

 Save Path